section-engineering-education/engineering-education/articles/how-to-build-astatic-site-with-gatsbyjs/index.md

   - url: /engineering-education/how-to-build-astatic-site-with-gatsbyjs/hero.png
     alt: hero example image computer Node.js
 ---
-When I first heard about Gatsby.js, I was confused about what it was, and how I would get started.
-As time went on, I learned more about Gatsby.js and found out it is awesome.
-My goal for this article is not to confuse you about Gatsby.js, but to help you get started with building your very first static site using Gatsby.js.
+The goal for this article is to help you get started with building your very first static site using Gatsby.js.
 <!--more-->
-Gatsby.js is used to build websites powered by [JAMStack](https://jamstack.org/what-is-jamstack/).
+Gatsby.js is used to build websites powered by [JAMStack](https://jamstack.org/what-is-jamstack).
 JAMstack is a modern framework for creating websites and software.

 The “JAM” is an acronym for JavaScript, APIs, and HTML markup.
 JAMstack sites do not need a database, unlike websites designed using WordPress or Drupal.

 In JAMstack architecture, the frontend and backend are [decoupled](https://www.Gatsby.js.com/docs/glossary/#decoupled).
 During the building process, Gatsby creates JavaScript, HTML, and CSS files used for the frontend, while the backend is a content API that can be a headless [CMS](https://en.wikipedia.org/wiki/Content_management_system), a hosted datastore, or a custom application that returns JSON or XML.

 [Matt Biilmann](https://www.netlify.com/oreilly-jamstack/) and [Chris Bach](https://www.linkedin.com/in/christianbachdk/) came up with the name "JAMstack" because they were creating modern web development workflows and capabilities at Netlify.

 ### Advantages of JAMstack Architecture
-- **Speed**: They load faster than sites using [monolithic architectures](https://whatis.techtarget.com/definition/monolithic-architecture#:~:text=A%20monolithic%20architecture%20is%20the,and%20unable%20to%20be%20changed.).
+- **Speed**: They load faster than sites using [monolithic architectures](https://whatis.techtarget.com/definition/monolithic-architecture#).
 - **Flexibility for hosting**: Being a static file, JAMStack sites can be hosted anywhere.
 To get the best performance and security, it is preferable to use an object storage service and content delivery networks such as [Netlify](https://www.netlify.com/), [Render](https://www.Gatsby.js.com/docs/deploying-to-render/), or Amazon Web Services’ [S3 and CloudFront](https://www.Gatsby.js.com/docs/deploying-to-s3-cloudfront/).
 - **Improved security**: Because JAMStack sites don’t have software layers and databases, this makes them invulnerable to server-side code injection.
 - **An enhanced experience for developers**: Frontend developers can build JAMStack sites without a server-side language and back-end developers can focus on building APIs rather than creating databases.

 ### What is Gatsby.js?
 >Gatsby.js can be defined as a static site generator that uses [React.js](https://reactjs.org/) (for the client-side) and [GraphQL](https://graphql.org/) (to access data) to build a reliable and faster website.

 A software application that generates HTML pages from templates and a given content source is called a “static site generation”.
 Markdown-formatted text files are used by most static site generators.

 Static site generators are different from content management systems such as WordPress and Drupal that are powered by databases.

 Other static site generators for JAMstack Sites include [Next.Js](https://nextjs.org/), [Hugo](https://gohugo.io/), [Jekyll](http://jekyllrb.com/), [Hexo](https://hexo.io/), [Slate](https://slatedocs.github.io/slate/), [NuxtJS](https://nuxtjs.org), [GitBook](https://www.gitbook.com/), [Docusaurus](https://v2.docusaurus.io/) and [more](https://jamstack.org/generators/)

 **Advantages of Gatsby.js**